 Advanced Occlusion & TMD

-Advanced Occlusion & TMD--Postgraduate Program in Contemporary Restorative Dentistry: Level III
+Advanced Occlusion & TMD--Postgraduate Program in Contemporary & Esthetic Dentistry: Level III

 Would you like to complete more complex restorative and esthetic procedures in your practice?
 Would you like your restorative dentistry to last longer?

 Advanced knowledge and skill with occlusion and TMD will give you the capacity to take your restorative practice to a new level.
 Despite TMD and occlusal challenges, you can learn how to manage TMD patients, provide a broad range of clinical treatment and maintain long-term restorative success.
-Throughout this comprehensive continuing dental education course, you will benefit from a team of university-based faculty (dentists, physical therapist, health psychologist), who will show you how to screen patients for TM dysfunction and how to provide advanced diagnostic and treatment procedures for occlusal problems with an emphasis on equilibration.
+You will benefit from a team of university-based faculty (dentists, physical therapist, health psychologist), who will show you how to screen patients for TM dysfunction and how to provide advanced diagnostic and treatment procedures for occlusal problems with an emphasis on equilibration.
 You will also receive practical suggestions for a specific restorative case with occlusal problems that you bring from your practice (records only are needed).

 You will learn how to: